tatiana-merz/ecological_footprint_survey/README.md

 Notice that, once you click on the **Footprint Survey* to take the survey, on the top of the page, you will always see the navigation bars which are **Home**, **Footprint Survey** and **Contact Us**.

-We thank you for your interest in our project. :innocent:
+We thank you for your interest in our project. :blush: